 India is a beautiful country, overwhelming, also chaotic to charge up your senses.
 A trip to India is adventurous and filled with cultural & wonderful experiences.
-A country holed up in South Asia, with the Himalayas in the North & east and coastal beauty in west & southern regions.
+A country holed up in South Asia, with the Himalayas in the North & east and coastal beauty in the West & southern regions.
 Talking of beauty, India has it all for everyone, the white desert of Gujarat, the hilly regions of Himachal Pradesh & the untouched valleys of Uttarakhand & clean beaches in the South.
 Not to forget the centuries-old history dating back to the times of King Asoka and before.
-India is a stunning haven for the history lovers and people seeking a connection with the past.
+India is a stunning haven for history lovers and people seeking a connection with the past.

 Why take a trip to India?
 I’ll give you 8 reasons to visit India –